oarabiledev/innerscope/docs/+GET_STARTED.md

 The infastructure of your app, and class are you should also have more functions.

-- onPause
+- onPause (Called when user switches tabs)
-- onResume
+- onResume (Called when user returns to tab)

-I think i dont have to explain each function as they are self explaining.
+- onOrient (Called when orientation Changes)

+You can fix the orient by using the `ui.setOrient(orient)` function.
+Check MDN Docs on orientation usage on js.

 ## ```Builidng Interfaces With InnerScope.js```